 Hold pre-shift meetings

-Before every shift, gather your front of house restaurant employees to go over everything from special menu items to events, VIP customers, and service issues that you want them to focus on.
+Before every shift, gather your front of house restaurant staff to go over everything from special menu items to events, VIP customers, and service issues that you want them to focus on.

 Keep track of restaurant reservations

-Managing reservations is key to planning each shift (and making customers happy).
-Using an online reservation system allows customers to easily make reservations and get reminders.
+Managing restaurant reservations is key to planning each shift (and making customers happy).
+Using an online reservation system allows customers to easily make the booking and get reminders.

 Invest in a fully integrated restaurant POS system